Securing a Self-Hosted Server¶

 When you run Inference on your own hardware, you own its security posture.
 A locally deployed server does not enforce authentication, encryption, or network restrictions by default — it is built to be easy to start, not to be safe to expose.
 Out of the box it will answer any request that reaches it, including requests to run models and execute Workflows.

-This page covers the four controls every self-hosted deployment should review before it handles anything beyond local development traffic.
+This page covers the five controls every self-hosted deployment should review before it handles anything beyond local development traffic.
 They are complementary — apply as many as your environment allows.

 This is your responsibility